ICT Industry Consortium

-The health ICT industry is a vital partner to achieving this mission.
-The PCCC will offer co-creation opportunities for companies wishing to innovate in the design, implementation, demonstration and validation of eHealth and mHealth solutions.
+The objective of the Consortium is to tackle common problems in health technology research, innovation, procurement, and delivery, thereby stimulating a vibrant market that allows for rapid application of technology to improve health within the unique CHC environment.
+The Consortium will achieve this by combining the best capabilities of its members and by supporting co-creation opportunities for companies wishing to innovate in the design, implementation, demonstration and validation of eHealth and mHealth solutions.
 Those involved in the PCCC will:

 - Work with care improvement champions to shape ICT innovations within the city regions, and have confidence in their adoption